Derasine96/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Creating a script that creates an empty file called
+Write a script that adds execute permission to the owner a the file